TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - ping

-- Show only allies' colors by deafult, like in CS GO

 - panel -> ct computers
 - fix in-game indicators wrongly drawn when zoomed out
 	- they can still be drawn zoomed out in-game if the monitor is smaller than 1920x1080 for example

-- Assign colors to players like in CS GO
-	- Then show colors on radar
-	- And also indicators should just be colored arrows without nicknames
-		- You can always check the nickname after pressing TAB
-	- The indicators will also have the distance in meters and callout name under it
-	- When somebody dies the indicator turns to a cross
-	- Show a red pistol indicator when a shot is heard

 - Callout markers
 	- Separate trees